barumau/pandunia/eng/201_xule.md

 ### Answers to the Exercises

-1. ya no safe kamar.
+1. ya no safi kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
 4. ya no ten vaf e mau. / ya ten no vaf e no mau.